 Modern Languages at Cathedral Primary School

 At Cathedral Primary School, children start learning French in Reception.
-They have 20 to 30 minutes of tuition per week with Nathalie Harkness who is a French native speaker who also works at Bristol Cathedral Choir School, our secondary sister school.
+In EYFS and KS1 they have 20 to 30 minutes of tuition per week with Nathalie Harkness, a French native speaker who also works at Bristol Cathedral Choir School, our secondary sister school.
+In KS2 they have 30 minutes to an hour of tuition per week with Miss Veuve, a KS2 class teacher with a degree in French and French family links.
 Although the government Framework for Languages (click here to view Languages programmes of study: KS2) only requires that pupils start a foreign language in Year 3, we think your children benefit from getting a head start.
 By starting early, they can approach a foreign language in the same way they learnt their mother tongue, through rhymes, songs, games, repetition and oral interactions.
-Being taught by a native speaker means they are in the best position to pick up a perfect accent.
+Being taught by a native speaker early on means they are in the best position to pick up a perfect accent.
 It also makes it more relevant to them to learn that language as they know their teacher comes from another country where the language is spoken and they are introduced to a wealth of cultural topics and stories.
-We also find that the children grow accustomed to greeting Nathalie in French whenever they see her in school whether or not it is French lesson day.
+We also find that the children grow accustomed to greeting Nathalie and Miss Veuve in French whenever they see them in school whether or not it is French lesson day.
 This should certainly help them feel less inhibited about talking.

 |What children will learn in Reception|